Steam (service): Steam Workshop

-The Steam Workshop is a Steam account-based hosting service for videogame user-created content.
-Depending on the title, new levels, art assets, gameplay modifications, or other content may be published to or installed from the Steam Workshop through an automated, online account-based process.
-The Workshop was originally used for distribution of new items for Team Fortress 2; it was redesigned to extend support for any game in early 2012, including modifications for The Elder Scrolls V: Skyrim.
-A May 2012 patch for Portal 2, enabled by a new map-making tool through the Steam Workshop, introduced the ability to share user-created levels.
-Independently developed games, including Dungeons of Dredmor, are able to provide Steam Workshop support for user-generated content.
-Dota 2 became Valve's third published title available for the Steam Workshop in June 2012; its features include customizable accessories, character skins, and announcer packs.
+The Steam Workshop is a service that allows users to share user-made content and modifications for video games available on Steam.
+New levels, art assets, gameplay modifications, or other content may be published to or installed from the Workshop depending on the title.
+The Workshop was originally used for distribution of new in-game items for Team Fortress 2; it was redesigned to extend support for any game in early 2012, including modifications for The Elder Scrolls V: Skyrim.
+A May 2012 patch for Portal 2, enabled by a new map-making tool through the Workshop, introduced the ability to share user-created levels.
+Independently developed games, including Dungeons of Dredmor, are able to provide Workshop support for user-made content.
+Dota 2 became Valve's third published title available for the Workshop in June 2012; its features include customizable accessories, character skins, and announcer packs.
 Workshop content may be monetized; Newell said that the Workshop was inspired by gold farming from World of Warcraft to find a way to incentive both players and content creators in video games, and which had informed them of their approach to Team Fortress 2 and their later multiplayer games.

 By January 2015, Valve themselves had provided some user-developed Workshop content as paid-for features in Valve-developed games, including Team Fortress 2 and Dota 2; with over $57 million being paid to content creators using the Workshop.
 Valve began allowing developers to use these advanced features in January 2015; both the developer and content generator share the profits of the sale of these items; the feature went live in April 2015, starting with various mods for Skyrim.
 This feature was pulled a few days afterward following negative user feedback and reports of pricing and copyright misuse.
-Six months later, Valve stated they were still interested in offering this type of functionality in the future, but would review the implementation to avoid these previous mistakes.
+Six months later, Valve stated they were still interested in offering this type of functionality in the future.
 In November 2015, the Steam client was updated with the ability for game developers to offer in-game items for direct sale via the store interface, with Rust being the first game to use the feature.

 SteamVR

 SteamVR is a virtual reality hardware and software platform developed by Valve, with a focus on allowing "room-scale" experiences using positional tracking base stations, as opposed to those requiring the player to stay in a singular location.
-SteamVR was first introduced for the Oculus Rift headset in 2014, and later expanded to support other virtual reality headsets, such as the HTC Vive and Valve Index.
+SteamVR was first introduced for the Oculus Rift headset in 2014, and later expanded to support other virtual reality headsets.
 Initially released for support on Windows, macOS, and Linux, Valve dropped macOS support for SteamVR in May 2020.
+SteamVR 2.0 was released in October 2023, introducing a new overlay interface that is unified with the updated SteamOS and Big Picture mode interfaces.